suneel0101/django-easyrest/README.md

 # Roadmap<a name="roadmap">&nbsp;</a>

-I'm thinking about whether to support the other CRUD operations.
+* I'm thinking about whether to support the other CRUD operations.
+* Javascript Framework template tags so that when setting up Backbone sync for example, all you have to do is something like {% backbone mymodel %}{% endbackbone %} and your endpoints are already set up.

 If you have any suggestions, please let me know.